 Let f be a function that has a derivative at every point in its domain.
-We can then define a function that maps every point to the value of the derivative of at .
-This function is written f' and is called the derivative function or the derivative of f.
+We can then define a function that maps every point to the value of the derivative of f at f and is called the derivative function or the derivative of f.